kailee-madden/Spotify---Music-Classification-and-Visualization/README.md

 # Spotify---Music-Classification-and-Visualization
 Using the Spotify API to pull audio data on playlists then cluster those songs and use data visualization to understand their relative similarity
+Pulling the audio data for the songs of a playlists requires Spotify developer access (free).
+I pulled the data that I required and put it into a csv file.
+Then I manipulated that data within Jupyter Notebook.
+The data visualization is a voronoi tesselation that has the numbers of each song's associated cluster overlayed.
+Originally I had the song names overlayed on the colorful visualization, but I found that it was too crowded and took away from the appeal of the visualization in the first place.
+This way, it is still possible to understand where songs are clustered while still keeping it simple.